ChicagoPark/Lateral/README.md

 ## [2] Project Motivation

-> The accurate localization of nearby vehicles in advanced driving assistance systems or autonomous
+> The `precise localization of nearby vehicles` in advanced driving assistance systems or autonomous
-> driving systems is very important for maneuver and path planning or anomaly detection through the
+> driving systems is imperative for path planning or anomaly detection by monitoring and predicting
-> monitoring and prediction of the behavior of the vehicles.
-Particularly, the lateral position of
+> the future behavior of the vehicles.
+Mainly, `the lateral position of a vehicle with respect to lane
-> a vehicle with respect to lane markers is an essential information for such tasks.
+> markers is essential information` for such tasks.

 ## [3] Essential Idea

-> we propose a novel method to accurately estimate the lateral distance of a front vehicle to
+> We `propose a novel method to accurately estimate the lateral distance` of a front vehicle to
-> lane markers by the fusion of camera and LiDAR sensors, as well as the fusion of deep neural
+> lane markers `by combining camera and LiDAR sensors` and the `fusion of deep neural networks` in
-> networks in 2D and 3D domains.
+> 2D and 3D domains.

 ## [4]  Overall system architecture